Simple Sautéed Swiss Chard

 Step 1: Chop and Clean The Swiss Chard

-To cut the Swiss Chard, lay a few leaves on top of each other on the cutting board, and remove the stems.
-(PHOTO 1a) Chop up the leaves and place them in a salad spinner.
+To cut the Swiss Chard, lay a few leaves on top of each other on the cutting board, and remove the colorful stalks.
+(PHOTO 1a) The Swiss chard stems need to cook for longer than the leaves, so it is important to remove them and cut them separately.
+Chop up the leaves and place them in a salad spinner.
 Repeat until you have a stack of stems and a spinner full of greens.
 Fill the salad spinner with water, swish it around and drain it.
 If it is a particularly muddy or dirty batch of chard, wash it again.
 Spin the chard greens dry.

 Step 2: Cook The Onions and Chard Stems